USEPA/StreamCat/README.md

 To generate the riparian buffers we used in [StreamCat](ftp://newftp.epa.gov/EPADataCommons/ORD/NHDPlusLandscapeAttributes/StreamCat/Documentation/ReadMe.html) we used the code in [RiparianBuffers.py](https://github.com/USEPA/StreamCat/blob/master/RiparianBuffer.py)

+To generate percent full for catchments on the US border for point features, we used the code in [border.py](https://github.com/USEPA/StreamCat/blob/master/border.py)

 Examples of control tables used in scripts are:
 + [RasterControlTable](https://github.com/USEPA/StreamCat/blob/master/RasterControlTable.csv)
 + [ReclassTable](https://github.com/USEPA/StreamCat/blob/master/ReclassTable.csv)